Jade-West/splitorsteal/README.md

     local clickTarget = countryButton:FindFirstChild("DefaultSlot1")
     if not clickTarget or not clickTarget:IsA("GuiButton") then return false end

-    -- Dynamic top offset for all devices local topOffset = 0
+    -- Dynamic top offset (same as used for confirm button) local topOffset = 0
     pcall(function()
         topOffset = game:GetService("GuiService"):GetGuiInset().Y